arend-lang/site/src/documentation/tutorial/PartII/hprops.md

 by means of the function:
 {%arend%}\lam t => t.1 : \Sigma (x : A) (P x) -> A{%endarend%}
 as long as this function is an injection.
-As we will see further in this module, this function is always an injection if the range of {%ard%}P{%endard%} is restricted to a class of types called _h-propositions_.
+As we will see further in this module, this function is always an injection if the range of {%ard%}P{%endard%} is restricted to a certain class of types.
+This class is precisely the class of all mere propositions.

 Consider an example: the subtype of {%ard%}Nat{%endard%} consisting of even natural numbers.